In a digital world filled with endless email marketing options how do you know the right provider to choose?

 …you most likely than not have little time to run all aspects of your small business than you wish you had.

-Bottom Line Up Front: I personally much prefer the user-friendly automation workflows with ConvertKit here, but if price is your primary concern, going with MailerLite is a good option for a very capable email marketing service.
+Bottom Line Up Front: I personally much prefer the user-friendly automation workflows with ConvertKit here particularly for a content creator or content marketing strategy, but if price is your primary concern, going with MailerLite is a good option for a very capable email marketing service.

 Table of Contents